codio/site/source/docs/specifics/ruby.html.md

 ```bash
 rbenv install --list
 ```
-will show the latest versions available and you can install it as above
+will show the latest versions available and you can install it as above.
+If there is a version of Ruby that is not available raise a request [here](https://github.com/sstephenson/ruby-build/issues2)

 ### Installing Gems